 What are my options?

 Recently some fans have it the market that is capable of being controlled by a phone or through Siri/Alexa.
-Hunter has introduced a line of smart fans that are HomeKit enabled, as well as a company called Haiku.
+Hunter has introduced a line of smart fans that are HomeKit enabled.
+While a company called Haiku is taking design and functionality to the next level.
 Haiku fans are built with a Wi-Fi receiver inside and can turn on automatically with motion or as the temperature rises.
 Keep reading to see our review and comparison of these fans.

 Hunter Ceiling Fans with Apple HomeKit